aiafrasinei/bapl_final_project/DESIGN_CHOICES.md

     return factorial(6)
 }

-So far i added type checks on assignment and if.
+Type checks on assignment,if and function call return.
 If you dont use _type when declaring variables no type checks are performed.

 StackApi